IanSani/Tracker/README.md

 {if you run into any issues just contact me via email @iansani259@gmail.com.You may also make contributions to the code.}
 ## Behaviour Driven Development
 1. When a user inputs 0 as a value for the side of the triangle,the app will output not a triangle.
-2. When a user inputs values such as 9,4,3 that cannot form a triangle,the app will output not a triangle to inform them
+2. When a user inputs values such as 9,4,3 that cannot form a triangle,the app will output not a triangle to inform them.
 3. A user connot enter text as the only input type is categorised as number.
-License
+## License
 *{Uses an MIT license.
 See below for more details on licensing.}* Copyright (c) {2019} **{Ian Sani Odhiambo}**